swatson555/swatson555.github.io/hakyll-blog/posts/2019-05-21-haskell-tutorial-2.md

 bind get put
 ```

 Here I have 3 ways of doing the same thing.
-Top-most example is the most sugared.
+The top-most example is the most sugared.
 The bottom-most example has no sugar.
 The unsugared example is the most useful to us since this is what will actually be evaluated.
 We evaluate from left to right.
 So, evaluate `get`.
 Then evaluate `put` with the value of `get`.
 That's not so bad.
 Let's look at a more complicated example.

 ```haskell
 do